 Becoming a full blown Sister doesn’t happen overnight.

 Basically, a desire to help others.
 To show willing, to volunteer, to step up to the mark and do something positive without any personal gain – other than the satisfaction of knowing you’ve helped in some way.

-You’ll love sharing love, showing empathy and compassion and being an all round gorgeous human being.
-That’s all that’s needed!
-Oh, and some spare time too.
+You’ll love sharing love, showing empathy and compassion and being an all-round gorgeous human being.

 Sister BangBang found her calling with poppers in hand, mounting a disco ball…she screeched in to the convent like Miley Cyrus (but far, far older).

 Sister Matic found her calling during Mardi Gras 1999 -after sipping a delightful cocktail of gin, beer and Canal water.
 She ran for the Convent shrubbery to throw up, waking 5 days later in the arms of Seth the gardener.
 She decided to stay; who wouldn’t?!

 So as you can see, the call to Sisterhood takes many guises.
 If you feel a queer urge and seek to fight shame and guilt, you could do worse than take on our veil.

 And now, if you desire, here’s a bit more about the journey of a Sister…there are four stages to becoming a fully fledged sister:

 definition: someone who aspires to being or doing